onnx/onnx-mlir/docs/TestingHighLevel.md

 Typically, when we update the ONNX op level, it results in new software in the `third_party/onnx` subdirectory.
 Failing to update that code results typically in compiler failures related to ONNX dialect code.

-I find it easier to simply remove the `third_party` directory and then reinstalling the code using `git submodule update --init --recursive`.
+It is easier to simply remove the `third_party` directory and then reinstalling the code using `git submodule update --init --recursive`.

 ### 3) Dialect update